 This way, the app never handles passwords, keeping things secure and reducing the risk of breaches.

-Q2.
-Is Google OAuth Free?
+Is Google OAuth free?

 Yes, Google OAuth is free to use.
 Google provides OAuth 2.0 as part of its platform services, allowing developers to integrate Google Sign-In into their apps at no cost.
 However, it's worth noting that if your app makes a high number of API requests, there might be rate limits, but most apps will not need to worry about this.

-OAuth (Open Authorization) is a standard protocol used for secure token-based authentication and authorization.
+OAuth (Open authorization) is a standard protocol used for secure token-based authentication and authorization.
 It is a secure way for apps to access user information without needing their passwords.
 Here’s how it works:

 It’s a safe way to let apps share data without storing sensitive information like passwords.